Emmanuel-Begati/Chess-Puzzle-Generator/Machine-Learning/README.md

 ## Project Overview

 This project aims to predict the difficulty rating of chess puzzles using machine learning techniques.
-We use a dataset from Lichess, which contains rich information about chess puzzles, including board positions, moves, and various metadata.
+We used a dataset from Lichess, which contains rich information about chess puzzles, including board positions, moves, and various metadata.
+The entire data was about 4 million rows and it was taking forever to process.. so we got a chunk of the data (10000 rows).
+In the near future, we will improve the model by using the entire dataset

 ## Dataset